 - Standards or regulations

-An organization should create a process ensuring that procurement takes into consideration:
+An organization should ensure that procurement takes into consideration:

 - Health and safety risks